paulfryer/ibkr/docs/SDK-COMPARISON.md

    - Need production-ready abstractions
    - Want high-quality test coverage

-**Note:** Clean API currently covers option-related endpoints.
+**Note:** IBKR SDK currently covers option-related endpoints.
 For other endpoints, use NSwag or Kiota (we're expanding coverage over time).

 ### Use NSwag 🔷 When: